 City break goals?
-Athens ticks every box.
-Jaw-dropping ruins, sunshine-soaked squares, gorgeous nearby beaches, and a food scene that'll have you ordering just one more mezze plate every night.
+Athens ticks every box: ancient ruins, sun-soaked squares, beaches a tram ride away and a food scene that has you ordering one more mezze plate every night.

 🎉 Good to Know